 Enhanced Phishing Protection in Microsoft Defender SmartScreen helps protect your password from being stolen, or phished, on malicious sites and apps pretending to be safe.

 If you sign into Windows 11 using a password, Enhanced Phishing Protection alerts you if you type that password into a malicious website or into an application connecting to a known malicious site.
-Enhanced Phishing Protection helps protect your password in 3 ways:
+Enhanced Phishing Protection helps protect your password in four ways:

 If you type your Microsoft account password into a site that SmartScreen finds malicious, Enhanced Phishing Protection will alert you.
 It will also prompt you to change your password so attackers can't gain access to your account.